wlandau/parallelRemake/README.md

 R CMD INSTALL ...
 ```

 where `...` is replaced by the name of the tarball produced by `R CMD build`.

+To fully utilize this package, you will need to install [GNU make](https://www.gnu.org/software/make/).

 # Example